Artful-Aardvarks/reviews/README.md

 # Reviews

 This is a ratings & reviews service for an e-commerce site.
 It supports retrieving reviews, posting a review, marking a review as helpful, and reporting a review.
-The business objective was to increase throughput as much as possible while staying under a threshold latency.
-A personal goal of mine was to minimize data denormalization.
+The business objective was to **increase throughput as much as possible while staying under a threshold latency**.
+A personal goal of mine was to **minimize data denormalization**.
 I eventually hit all these goals, increasing throughput 400% without execeeding the acceptable latency.

 You're going to see the word "iterative" many times in this readme, and that's because it was my exact goal.
-I'm a believer in fast-moving, performance-test-driven development - tweak, test, and tweak again.
-To enable this evidence-based optimization, I needed to build a flexible architecture that could gracefully handle changes as fundamental as schema redesign.
+I'm a believer in fast-moving, performance-test-driven development - **tweak, test, and tweak again**.
+To enable this evidence-based optimization, I needed to build a **flexible architecture that could gracefully handle changes** as fundamental as schema redesign.

 I had four main goals for my system: